-3. Organising curricular activities provides students with theoretical and practical knowledge in their subject matters, while co-curricular activities provide opportunities to apply the acquired knowledge.
+3. Organizing curricular activities provides students with theoretical and practical knowledge in their subject matters, while co-curricular activities provide opportunities to apply the acquired knowledge.

-4. Proper curricular activity organisation allows students to achieve academic brilliance by mastering their study subjects.
+4. Proper curricular activity organization allows students to achieve academic brilliance by mastering their study subjects.
 And co-curricular activities give students plenty of opportunities for social adjustment through various social activities.

 As a result, co-curricular activities' critical role and significance in holistic development cannot be overstated.

 Co-curricular activities can help you develop the following 12 essential skills and values: